5 tips for coming up with great story ideas for your email newsletter or blog.

 - What is it like to enjoy your service or product?
 Interview one of your customers.
 Ask them what they like best and write a short case study, with your customer’s permission.

 - More information please.
-Putting a company brochure out is overwhelming, but break it down.
+Sharing an entire company brochure can be overwhelming, but break it down.
 Highlight a product of the month, or week.
 Describe it in detail with customer testimonials or comments if possible.
-Don’t forget to use the ‘for more information’ button.
+Don’t forget to link to ‘more information’ or provide a call to action.

-- Register to receive industry newsletters from bloggers and your suppliers; join discussion groups on LinkedIn; find forums and dare I say, read or listen to audiobooks or podcasts, follow experts on Twitter and LinkedIn.
+- Register to receive industry newsletters from bloggers and your suppliers (or even your competitors), join discussion groups on LinkedIn, find forums and read or listen to audiobooks or podcasts, follow experts on Twitter and LinkedIn.
 Summarise key points, share links or even give your contrasting opinion.
 Your prospects will appreciate it.